oxford-pcs/sdcuda/README.md

 ## Configuration

-The device tag defines attributes related to the CPU processing.
 The program's configuration parameters are stored in the distribution's `config.xml` file.
 There are three distinct sections under the XML root: `<host>`, `<device>` and `<process>`.

 ### `<host>`

+The host tag defines attributes related to the GPU processing.
 A host item is encapsulated with a `<param>` tag, each of which should have `<name>`, `<value>` and `<description>` tags.
 The description tag is purely aesthetic.
 Recognised parameter name/values are:

 - nCPUCORES (int) - The number of CPU cores to use in multiprocessing.
 Setting this parameter too high will move the bottleneck to CPU memory.